damithc/process/codingStandards/CodingStandard-Java.md

 **2. :star::star: The ordering of import statements must be consistent.**

-A consistent ordering of import statements makes it easier to browse the list and determine the dependencies when there are many imports.
+>Rationale: A consistent ordering of import statements makes it easier to browse the list and determine the dependencies when there are many imports.

-Major IDEs (e.g. Eclipse and IntelliJ IDEA) have built-in formatters to order the imports.
-For example, Eclipse uses this default ordering:

-- group of static imports is on the top
-- groups of non-static imports: "java" and "javax" packages first, then "org" and "com", then all other imports as one group
-- imports are sorted alphabetically in the groups
-- groups are separated by one blank line

 Example: